shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/updated-impression-counting-mechanism-mobile-sdk-v8-0-and-above.md

 - **Viewable Impression:** The impression is counted when one or more pixels of the ad's creative is visible on a device’s screen.

-## Viewable Impression Tracking Mechanism
+## Viewable impression tracking mechanism

 The move to counting based on ad container visibility strengthens the definition of an impression equating to an ad seen by the user on their device.
 Viewable impression counting however, is not standard across the industry and may create discrepancies with third party impression metrics.
 Based on the transaction types below, Xandr takes a hybrid approach to reduce discrepancies with partners as the industry moves to viewable impression tracking mechanism, for mobile in app inventory.

-## Impression counting using mobile SDK v8.0, summarized as follows:
+## Impression counting using mobile SDK v8.0

+The table is summarized as follows:

 | Transaction Type | Impression Type | Counting Method |
 |--|--|--|